ChrisCoffey/Articles/content/posts/reading_list.md

 They're mostly professional, but there are a few mind-expanding books thrown in for good measure.

 ## Startup/ Business
+- Lean Startup
 - The Goal
 - Phoenix Project
 - DevOps Handbook
 - High-Output Management
-- Lean Startup
 - Management
+- Peopleware
 - Mythical Man-Month
-- Site Reliability Engineering
 - Making Work Visible
 - Accelerate
 - Toyota Production System: Beyond Large-Scale Production
-- Peopleware

 ## Product Management
 - Design of Design
 - Design of Everyday Things
+- Inspired
 - The Joy of UX
 - Universal Principles of Design
 - The Best Interface is No Interface